-The planning team requested GIS parcel data from the County Assessor as of December 2019.
+The planning team requested GIS parcel data from the County Assessor as of September 2024.
 This data allowed the planning team to analyze the location, number, and value of property improvements at the parcel level.
 The data did not contain the number of structures on each parcel.
 A summary of the results of this analysis is provided in the following table.
 Several structures in Valparaiso have been removed from the floodplain via LOMA.
 A summary of LOMAs identified for Valparaiso can be found in the table below.

-Number of Total Number of Value of Percentage of Improvements Improvement Improvements Improvements Improvements improvements Value in Floodplain in Floodplain in Floodplain 301 \$47,289,032 28 \$3,645,087 9.3%

-Number Improver of ments Number of Improvements in Floodplain Value of Improvements in Floodplain Percentage of Improvements in Floodplain 301 \$47 289 032 0 0
+Parcel improven ients and value in piani Number of Total Number of Value of Percentage of Improvement Improvements Improvements Improvements Improvements Value in Floodplain in Floodplain in Floodplain 301 \$47,289,032 28 \$3,645,087 9.3% Parcel Improvements and Value in the 500 Year Floodplain raicei inpioven ients and value in the 500 real Flood piain Total Value of Percentage of Number of Percentage of Improvements Total Number of Value of Number of Total Improvement Number of Improvements Value of Improvements Improvements

-Type of Product Product ID Effective Date Details FIRM Panel 31155CIND0B 08/03/2016 Current FIRM Panel FIRM Panel 31155C0475D 04/05/2010 Current FIRM Panel Source: Flood Man Service Center
+Type of Product Product ID Effective Date Details FIRM Panel 31155CIND0B 08/03/2016 Current FIRM Panel FIRM Panel 31155C0475D 04/05/2010 Current FIRM Panel Source: Flood Map Service Center